Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/tutorial_loops.md

 You will also need the following helper file:
 <a href="../downloads/network_loader.py" download="network_loader.py">Python File</a>

-Before running this tutorial, make sure that the following software and packages are installed. **Warning:** Be careful of the igraph installation and follow the website instructions carefully.
+Before running this tutorial, make sure that the following software and packages are installed.

+**Warning:** Be careful of the igraph installation and follow the website instructions carefully.
 When installing via pip or conda, specify "*python-igraph*" instead of "*igraph*".
+{: .notice--primary}

 | Installation Link | Version[^version] | Check Install |
 |:------|:-----:|------:|